Holden: 1990s

-Holden introduced the all-new VT Commodore in 1997, the outcome of a A$600 million development programme that spanned more than five years.
+Holden introduced the all-new VT Commodore in 1997, the outcome of a A$600 million development program that spanned more than five years.
 The new model featured a rounded exterior body shell, improved handling and many firsts for an Australian-built car.
 Also, a stronger body structure increased crash safety.
 The locally produced Buick-sourced V6 engine powered the Commodore range, as did the 5.0-litre Holden V8 engine, and was replaced in 1999 by the 5.7-litre LS unit.

 The 1998 Holden Astra continued Holden's trend of sourcing its mid-size and smaller model lines from Opel in Europe.

 The UAAI badge-engineered cars first introduced in 1989 sold in far fewer numbers than anticipated, but the Holden Commodore, Toyota Camry, and Corolla were all successful when sold under their original nameplates.
 The first generation Nova and the donor Corolla were produced at Holden's Dandenong, Victoria facility until 1994.
 UAAI was dissolved in 1996, and Holden returned to selling only GM products.
 The Holden Astra and Vectra, both designed by Opel in Germany, replaced the Toyota-sourced Holden Nova and Apollo.
 This came after the 1994 introduction of the Opel Corsa replacing the already available Suzuki Swift as the source for the Holden Barina.
-Sales of the full-size Holden Suburban SUV sourced from Chevrolet commenced in 1998—lasting until 2001.
+Sales of the full-size Holden Suburban SUV sourced from Chevrolet commenced in 1998 – lasting until 2001.
 Also in 1998, local assembly of the Vectra began at Elizabeth, South Australia.
 These cars were exported to Japan and Southeast Asia with Opel badges.
 However, the Vectra did not achieve sufficient sales in Australia to justify local assembly, and reverted to being fully imported in 2000.